oznogon/gattaibushido-public/rules/03_basic_play.md

 ##### Concede (Drive; All)

 Place your remaining Hand (if any) face-down on the table before you.
-Your opponent scores this stage, gaining points equal to the stage (1-7).
+Your opponent scores this stage.
 Accept your narrative fate.
 The Throwdown has now concluded, move to resolve the Outcome.

 **Special:** No further Drive or Assist actions can follow the announcement of a Concede.

 ##### Initiate Rumble (Drive; All)

 Narrate the summoning of your robos or Big Giant Monster.
-This functions as an Escalate action.
-Your opponent scores this stage, gaining points equal to the stage (1-7).
+This functions as an Escalate action, and your opponent scores this stage.
 Then *Discard* all previous Piles, and play down a new card to initiate the new stage.
 The rank of this card is subject to Strike Range rules (note that Final Forms have Strike Ranges based on Team Harmony).

 Move to Rumble mode, initiate fusions, and bring out the Big Giant Monster.
 It is now your opponent's turn, and your played card is winning.

-**Special:** This can not be played during an active Rumble.
+**Special:** This can *only* be played during the third stage of a Throwdown This can not be played during an active Rumble.
 The card that activates this Drive cannot be Blocked.

 #### Assist Actions